 Treat your tastebuds to the famous authentic gelato made by San Crispino in Rome.
 Made with the freshest ingredients, using advanced production techniques that compliment the skill and creativity of the ice cream makers - this is an absolute must-try while in Rome.
 Taste a range of unique and innovative flavours free from any artificial colours, chemical emulsifiers, and preservatives.

-Situated in the city center somewhere between the Colosseum and Termini station, head here for a day of exciting vintage finds.
+Monti District is situated in the city center, somewhere between the Colosseum and Termini station.
+Head here for a day of exciting vintage finds, so unique to this area.
 This pocket of Rome has an intriguing history and oozes charm with its cobbled streets, tiny alleys, churches, and eccentric restaurants and shops.
 Its mix of traditional and hipster is what makes it quintessentially Roman.

 This ancient Roman bathhouse was completed in the 2nd century in the southern section of Rome, under the aegis of Emperor Caracalla.
 The massive sprawl of baths also functioned as gymnasiums, spaces to gather and study or relax.
 History lovers will truly enjoy a glimpse at ancient Rome through its second largest public bath.

-Perched atop the Aventine Hill (historically one of the 7 hills of Rome), this beautiful public garden is sprinkled with charming orange trees and offers a stunning view of Rome that is second to none.
-The view, framed by pine tree branches, makes this one of the top romantic spots in the city.
+Perched atop the Aventine Hill (historically one of the seven hills of Rome), this beautiful public garden is sprinkled with charming orange trees and offers a stunning view of Rome that is second to none.
+The view, framed by pine tree branches, makes this one of the top romantic spots in the city!

 The Coppedè district is a complex of buildings and streets, built around the Piazza Mincio.
 Its architecture stands out as completely different from that in the other parts of the city.
-The district is named after its visionary designer, the artist and architect Gino Coppedè.
-Explore the district’s 18 palaces, and its 27 buildings and villas.
+The district is named after its visionary designer, the artist and architect, Gino Coppedè.
+Explore the district’s 18 palaces, 27 buildings and villas.

 You can’t travel to Rome and skip a visit to the iconic Pantheon, a stunning ancient Roman temple which is among the best preserved monuments of the city.
 Keep an eye out for the ‘Eye of the Pantheon’, the elephant with its obelisk, and the marble freezes.
 Do pay your respects to the Renaissance artist Raphael, at his tomb.